DeNederlandscheBank/nifigator/README.rst

 Nifigator
 =========

 Nifigator is a pure Python package for working with NLP in RDF.
 It uses the `NLP Interchange Format (NIF) <https://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html>`_ and is build on top of `RDFLib <https://github.com/RDFLib/rdflib>`_.

 Here is what is does:

-* Convert data from text documents to NIF data
+* Convert data from text documents to NIF data in RDF

   - Currently supported formats: txt, PDF (text, page and paragraph offsets)

 * Add linguistic annotations from NLP processors

-  - Currently supported processors: `Stanza <https://stanfordnlp.github.io/stanza/>`_
+  - Currently supported processor: `Stanza <https://stanfordnlp.github.io/stanza/>`_

+* Create NIF Vector graph to find phrase and sentences similarities

 * RDFLib is used to serialize and deserialize NIF data.